A Quick Look at Delhi’s Odd-Even Rule Car System

 · Increase the number of buses on roads so that more people use them for commuting

-· Set up bike stations that let you pick a bike from station A and drop it at station B. Make sure these stations offer services either at free of cost or charge nominal fees
+· Set up bike stations that let you pick up a bike from station A and drop it at station B. Make sure these stations offer services either free of cost or charge nominal fees

 · It has been seen that construction dust is one of the major determinants of air pollution in Delhi